okeshawarz/prospectus/draft3.md

 # On The Housing Question

-**Research Question: What are the conditions under which increases in income are captured by landlords?**
+**Research Question: What are the conditions under which increases in income are captured by landlords?
+Who gains from a relaxation of building restrictions?**

 ## Introduction